 Self-reported life satisfaction is increasingly measured in surveys around the world by national statistical agencies, the Gallup corporation, and other organisations.
 In Canada, life satisfaction questions have not, until recently, been asked in a consistent manner over time, but the accumulated set of data since 1985, along with recent surveys with repeated structure, now facilitates an analysis of regional changes over time.
 Those two and a half decades reveal a significant increase in life satisfaction in the province of Québec as compared with the rest of the country.
-The scale of this increase in wellbeing is comparable to the imputed effect of more than a trebling of mean household income.
+The scale of this increase in well-being is comparable to the imputed effect of more than a trebling of mean household income.
 During and prior to this period, Québec has undergone distinct, policy-driven institutional and social changes, representing a natural experiment of sorts.
 However, there are numerous policy variables which have changed and which differ from other provinces.
 Certain of these candidate channels can be tested.
 In particular, data from the full span of Canadian General Social Surveys (GSS) show that changes in the mean and distribution of income cannot explain the shift in well-being.
 This leaves a significant explanatory task either for policy makers or for proponents of life satisfaction as a measure of welfare.
+Broad comparison to other states suggests that improved political harmony and a shift towards a more Scandinavian cultural and economic model are candidate causes of Québec's growth in satisfaction.

-\Institute for Health and Social Policy, McGill University.
-This work was funded through a Junior Fellowship Award from the Canadian Institute for Advanced Research (CIFAR) in its programme on Social Interactions, Identity, and Well-being, and was made possible by support from Statistics Canada through its Research Data Centre programme.
-I am especially grateful to Gérard Bouchard, Pierre Fortin and John Helliwell for helpful comments, and for discussions at the 2010 CEA meeting in Québec City, where this work was first presented.
-History lessons, corrections, and comments are welcome.
-The latest version can be found at http://wellbeing.ihsp.mcgill.ca/?p=drafts.
+^{}Institute for Health and Social Policy, McGill University.
+This work was partly funded through a Junior Fellowship Award from the Canadian Institute for Advanced Research (CIFAR) in its programme on Social Interactions, Identity, and Well-being, and was made possible by support from Statistics Canada through its Research Data Centre programme.
+I am especially grateful to Gérard Bouchard, Pierre Fortin, John Helliwell, and the reviewers and editor for helpful comments, and for discussions at the 2010 CEA meeting in Québec City, where this work was first presented.